Eric Gordon (racing driver): Open wheel

 Gordon has finished second in the United States Auto Club (USAC) Sprint car points three times (1989, 1990, 1998) and second in the USAC Silver Crown series once (1990).
 Gordon won the Little 500 Sprint car race at Anderson Speedway a record nine times in 22 starts.
 Gordon retired from racing and helped his son to do racing.
 He didn't race Silver Crown cars from 2012 until resuming in 2018.
 As of the start of the 2022 season, he has won 13 total USAC Sprint car features.

-He also has an Indy Lights start.
+Gordon also has an Indy Lights start.

 Stock car

-He made one NASCAR Busch Series start at Indianapolis Raceway Park in 1993.
+Gordon made one NASCAR Busch Series start at Indianapolis Raceway Park in 1993.
 He has not attempted another NASCAR race since.

 Legacy

-He was inducted in the National Sprint Car Hall of Fame in 2022.
+Gordon was inducted in the National Sprint Car Hall of Fame in 2022.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)